How to Write an Application Letter

 What is an Application Letter

 An Application Letter is also known as ‘Cover Letter’.
-It is a document that comes along with your resume when applying for a job.
+However, it is a document that comes along with your resume when applying for a job.
 This letter is a personal introduction to a potential employer, explaining the reason why you are good and fit for the job.
 A well-written letter can make a difference between securing an interview or being overlooked.
 In other words, it more like a sales pitch, in a written form entailing why you think you are the best candidate for the job applied for.

 1. Understanding the Purpose of an Application Letter